Will Benson Player Props: Reds vs. Cubs

-On Monday, Will Benson (.607 slugging percentage in past 10 games, including two home runs) and the Cincinnati Reds face the Chicago Cubs, whose starting pitcher will be Marcus Stroman.
-First pitch is at 8:05 PM ET.
+Will Benson -- with a slugging percentage of .621 in his past 10 games, including one home run -- will be in action for the Cincinnati Reds versus the Chicago Cubs, with Drew Smyly on the mound, on August 2 at 8:05 PM ET.

-In his previous appearance, he went 1-for-4 with a double against the Dodgers.
+He racked up two extra-base hits in his last appearance (2-for-4 with a double, a triple and an RBI) against the Cubs.

 Will Benson Game Info & Props vs. the Cubs